Imagine feasting your eyes on majestic animals and exotic game like you’ve never seen before – all close-range and under the warm blanket of the sun.

 Where to Go: Although the continent offers a wide range of exotic species to see, each country is different.
 However, East-African countries like Tanzania and countries to the south are probably the most popular options for many travelers.
 For example, Tanzania offers a rich diversity of wildlife that you can enjoy from close range – giraffes, water buffaloes, elephants, ostriches, and more.
 In 2014, I headed to Tanzania for my honeymoon, and we also made time to visit the spice island of Zanzibar afterwards.

-How to get around: The best way to get around on a safari adventure is to use a guide (we customized our safari through Regional Tours).
+How to get around: The best way to get around on a safari adventure is to use a guide.
 There are people who do it on their own, but traveling in these parts of Africa is easier done with a guide.
 Plus, it is definitely possible on a budget!
 You’ll be treated to a 4WD-driven experience (among other options) through the safest spots for observing wildlife in their natural habitats.

 Depending on which country you visit, you may even get the chance to combine your safari experience with some hiking, canoeing, or even horseback riding.
 Just make sure you’re fully prepared for your outdoor adventure!
 You can use platforms like Untamed Space to help you enjoy your outdoor experience more comfortably and responsibly.